LASIK Surgery – An Introduction

 - Diminished quality of vision

-However, the price can differ markedly from practice to practice due to a number of factors, including the level of correction, the instruments used (surgical blade vs. laser for creation of the corneal flap), the surgeon’s experience and location.
+However, the price can differ markedly from practice to practice due to a number of factors, including the level of correction, the instruments used and the surgeon’s experience.

 One word to the wise regarding the cost of LASIK: Be skeptical about “discount” offers.
 These offers often exclude the cost of preoperative and follow-up appointments, postoperative medications and other services and aspects of the process.